 - Applied physiology, nutrition, muscle metabolism and exercise physiology.

-Paul R. Himes, Assistant Professor, Joining the faculty January 2013
+Paul R. Himes, Assistant Professor

 - Ph.
 D., Michigan State University, 2009

 - Morphology and physiology of plant growth and development; plant ultrastructure.